queenisabaer/isbaner-vineyard/README.md

 - [Balsamiq](https://balsamiq.com/) was used to design the wireframes.
 - [Coloors](https://coolors.co/image-picker) was used to create the color scheme.
 - [iLoveIMG](https://www.iloveimg.com/) was used to cropp and resize the images.
+- [Pixelied](https://pixelied.com/) was used to convert images from jpg to webp
 - [Am I Responsive](https://ui.dev/amiresponsive) was used to display the website on different devices.
 - [beautifier](https://beautifier.io/) to beautify the code